Shadowland: The Legend: Production

 Shadowland: The Legend was shot under a working title Frank, Big Baba and Forty Thieves.
 With its visual effects, and a large cast of hundreds of actors, young performers, professional martial artists and extras, the film has become an unusually big production for an independent film in the fantasy / family genre.
 The Shadows were played by dozens of high-profile martial artists, including members of the Canadian martial artist team.
 The film took several years in post-production, due to extensive financial problems and Visual Effects that took 4 and a half years to complete.

 Music

-Over 80 minutes of the original score for the film was written by Romuald Lipko who has written numerous hit songs for many famous European pop stars and also is the famous leading composer for the Polish music band Budka Suflera, which is toping the music charts for over 30 years.
-In the creating of the music for "Shadowland: The Legend" participated two other associate composers, also members of "Budka Suflera": Piotr Kominek and Lukasz Pilch.
+Over 80 minutes of the original score for the film was written by Romuald Lipko who has written numerous hit songs for many famous European pop stars and is also the famous leading composer for the Polish music band Budka Suflera, that has been topping the music charts for over 30 years.
+In creating the music for "Shadowland: The Legend", two other associate composers participated, also members of "Budka Suflera": Piotr Kominek and Lukasz Pilch.

 One of the musical pieces written by Romuald Lipko became the film’s main theme song, titled also “Shadowland: The Legend”.
 Johanna Kern wrote the lyrics, and Lukasz Pilch performed and recorded the song.
 The song quickly hit many English and French language radio stations across Canada, and is also available worldwide on iTunes in the POP MUSIC section.